CCN Expansion Provides Unique Learning Opportunities, Amenities

 In addition to the new learning spaces, the expansion brings other amenities exciting to students, including food service, an outdoor terrace and meditation labyrinth, as well as additional study space.

-As part of the expansion project, CCN established the Charles D. and Mary Sue Beard Home Healthcare Laboratory, UA’s first home healthcare lab.
+As part of the expansion project, CCN established the Home Health & Hospice Laboratory, named in memory of Charles D. and Mary Sue Beard, UA’s first home healthcare lab.
 The funding for the naming of this lab was provided by a pledge from two of Charles’ and Mary’s children, John Beard and Susan Brouillette.

 “Our parents are both deceased, and we wanted to continue to honor them for their many years of service in healthcare to the citizens of Alabama,” said Brouillette.
 “Our parents were pioneers in home health.
 We were the first private home health care agency in the Birmingham area.”